jolt-symposium-flyer-2026 (8.5 x 11 in) (1)

 Event is free, but registration is required.
 This event will be held in-person (no virtual attendance option).

-4.0 Virginia CLE credits pending.
+4.0 Virginia CLE credits done.

 Check-in begins at 8 a.m.